How to market a new business?

 - Why will potential clients choose to do business with me over my competitors?
 What makes your business a better alternative than your competitors?
 What can you do better, faster, or cheaper than you competition?

 - Is there a pool of customers who value my unique selling point, and will spending marketing money on them produce a profitable return?
 How many potential customers are there?
-How much will it costs to get a new customer?
+How much will it cost to get a new customer?

 - What style of marketing message is best suited to my potential customers?
 Do you have a B2B or B2C focus?